-- The parent/carer confirms that the school has the most up to date information about their child’s medical needs.
+- The parent/carer confirms that the school has the most up-to-date information about their child’s medical and well-being needs.

-- The parent/carer consents to any necessary medical treatment (which might include the use of anaesthetics) in the event of an accident or illness during said trip.
+- The parent/carer consents to any necessary medical treatment (which might include (and is not limited to) the use of anaesthetics, blood transfusion and/or significant medical treatment) in the event of an accident or illness during said trip.

-- With the exception of prescribed asthma inhalers, insulin and EPIPEN, they understand that their child is not permitted to and will not carry any medication on their persons.
+- With the exception of prescribed medication*,the parent/carer understands that their child is not permitted to and will not carry any medication on their persons.

 It is a parent’s responsibility to contact the School Health and Welfare Officers to discuss any medical concerns/needs or medication for their child whilst on a school trip.